doladou/projects/README.md

 # projects
-All relevant projects that I have done in the Past.
+All relevant projects that I have done in the past.